 A rural track must set aside seats in its health-care professional education program for students who express an interest in studying and working in a rural or frontier county, offer didactic curriculum related to practicing the health-care discipline in rural or frontier counties, place students in rural or frontier counties for hands-on instruction and training, and award scholarships to students in the rural track.
 In order to receive a scholarship, a student must commit to working as a health-care professional in a rural or frontier county for 2 years after completing education and training.

-The bill requires the general assembly to annually appropriate $150,000 to the rural program office to support institutions that operate a rural track.
-For state fiscal year 2022-23, the general assembly is required to appropriate up to $400,000 to certain institutions to establish or expand rural tracks in 12 programs specified in the bill.
-The bill requires the department of higher education (department) to enter into limited purpose fee-for-service contract to provide funding for the rural program office to carry out its duties related to the initiative.
-The department is also required to enter into limited purpose fee-for-service contracts with institution governing boards to operate a rural track in programs specified in the bill.
+The act requires the department of higher education (department) to enter into limited purpose fee-for-service contracts to provide funding for the rural program office to carry out its duties related to the initiative.
+The department is also required to enter into limited purpose fee-for-service contracts with institution governing boards to operate a rural track in programs specified in the act.
 The department is required to allocate money to Colorado mountain college to establish a rural track in its nursing program.

-The bill appropriates $1,200,000 to the department from the general fund for fee-for-service contracts and allocations for the initiative.
+The act appropriates $1,200,000 to the department from the general fund for fee-for-service contracts and allocations for the initiative.

 (Note: This summary applies to this bill as enacted.)